Ink Review #2701: KWZ Turquoise

 Longer Writing:

-I used a Kaweco Al-sport Akkerman Orange with a medium nib on a Taroko Enigma Notebook.
-The ink had an average flow.
+I used a Pelikan M600 Vibrant Green with a fine nib on a Taroko Enigma notebook.
+The ink has an average flow.

 Thanks to all my Patrons!
 I couldn’t do these reviews without you!
 You can find my Patreon page here.